 From time to time, we will put land we manage up for sale.
 When we do, community bodies have the opportunity to submit a request to purchase before the land before it is offered for sale on the open market.

-You can read reviews of our work under the Community Asset Transfer Scheme in our annual reports.
-Our most recent report, covering transfers in 2018-19, was published on 28 June:
+You can read more about our work with communities and the Community Asset Transfer Scheme in our annual reports.
+Our most recent report, covering transfers in 2021-22, was published on 30 June 2022:

 Get in touch

 If you would like any further information, please contact Rebecca Carr, Community Asset Transfer Manager: